 No matter how much the world changes around us, one thing that remains constant is the need for truckers to know how to find loads to haul.
 Through freight recessions to capacity shortages, pandemics to recovery, trucks need to keep rolling to get paid.

 Whether you’re an owner operator trying to find the best load board for trucking, or a fleet owner trying to learn how to get freight contracts, all truckers are on the same hunting trail.
 Your best strategy is to use every tactic available to book freight.
-Here are 7 ways to find more loads.
+Here are 7 industry leading ways to find more loads.

 1. Owner Operators or Fleet Owners Looking for Freight Brokers